damlaSevinc/MovieMate-Ticketing/README.md

 #### Import the Backup File

-- Run the following command in your terminal to import the from the schema and data
+- Run the following command in your terminal to import the schema and data

 ```bash
 docker exec -i movie_mate_mysql mysql -u movie_mate_user -p movie_mate_pass movie_mate < db/backup.sql
 ```

-- Or import through MySQLWorkbench using the following path `db/backup.sql`
+- Or import through MySQL Workbench using the following path `db/backup.sql`

 - **Verify Import**: Check your MySQL Server to ensure the database has been populated with the necessary tables and data